 Two-year intensive option

-Students who already have a DEC (or all of their general education requirements) may complete the program in two years.
-The workload is very heavy in this case and applicants should discuss workload issues with the Chairperson either before applying or upon registration.
+Two-year intensive option: students who already have a DEC (or who passed all their general education courses) can complete the program in two years.
+Workload is very heavy in this case and applicants should discuss it with the program coordinator, either before submitting a request, or at time of registration.

 What distinguishes the ILT program?